botsp/BriskViewer/README.md

 - Add more summary modules;
 - Enable user interaction, allowing for datapoint highlighting;
 - Incorporate a Patient Profile feature.
-- R code optimization
+- R code optimization;
-- Enhance page UI design
+- Enhance page UI design.

 Thanks to the `teal` team for their great work and for inspiring my ongoing exploration and learning in this field.
 The core functionalities of this app are all developed based on the `teal` package; I merely learned how to use this package.